-MTL 18/23
+DRAFT CL

 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 2803

 MEDICAID SERVICES MANUAL Subject: POLICY

-- 1. Duties and responsibilities of PCA and the appropriate techniques for providing PCS including the written documentation of PCS provided; - 2.
-Recognizing and responding to emergencies, including, without limitation, fires and medical emergencies; - 3.
-Dealing with the adverse behaviors of the student; - 4.
-Nutrition and hydration, including, without limitation, special diets and meal preparation and service; - 5.
-Bowel and bladder care, including, without limitation, routine care associated with toileting, routine maintenance of an indwelling catheter drainage system such as emptying the bag and positioning of the system, routine care of colostomies such as emptying and changing the colostomy bag, signs and symptoms of urinary tract infections and common bowel problems, including without limitation, constipation and diarrhea; - 6.
-Methods for preventing skin breakdown, contractures and falls; - 7.
-Handwashing and infection control; - 8.
-Basic body mechanics, mobility and techniques for transferring students; - 9.
-The rights of the student and methods to protect the confidentiality of information concerning the student as required by federal and state law and regulations; - 10.
-The special needs of persons with disabilities; - 11.
-Maintenance of a clean and safe environment; - 12.
-Recognizing the signs of child abuse and mandated reporting; and - 13.
-Communication skills, including without limitation, active listening, problem solving, conflict resolution, and techniques for communicating through alternative modes with persons with communication or sensory impairments. - f.
+- (5) Bowel and bladder care, including, without limitation, routine care associated with toileting, routine maintenance of an indwelling catheter drainage system such as emptying the bag and positioning of the system, routine care of colostomies such as emptying and changing the colostomy bag, signs and symptoms of urinary tract infections and common bowel problems, including without limitation, constipation and diarrhea; - (6) Methods for preventing skin breakdown, contractures and falls; - (7) Handwashing and infection control; - (8) Basic body mechanics, mobility, and techniques for transferring students; - (9) The rights of the student and methods to protect the confidentiality of information concerning student as required by federal and state law and regulations; - (10) The special needs of persons with disabilities; - (11) Maintenance of a clean and safe environment; - (12) Recognizing the signs of child abuse and mandated reporting; and - (13) First aid and cardiopulmonary resuscitation (CPR).
+A certificate in first aid and CPR issued to the PCA by the American Red Cross or an equivalent certificate will be accepted as proof of that training. - (14) Communication skills, including without limitation, active listening, problem solving, conflict resolution, and techniques for communicating through alternative modes with persons with communication or sensory impairments. - g.
 PCAs must participate in and complete a training program before independently providing PCS to the students of the LEA/SEA.
-The training program must include an opportunity for the PCA to receive on-the-job instruction provided to students of the LEA/SEA, as long as the PCS Supervisor provides supervision during this instruction to determine whether the PCA is able to provide the PCS successfully and independently to the student.
+The training program must include an opportunity for the PCA to receive on-the-job instruction provided to students of the LEA/SEA, as long as the PCS Supervisor provides supervision during this instruction to determine whether the PCA is able to provide the PCS successfully and independently to the student. - 4.
+Each PCA at a LEA/SEA must be evaluated and determined to be competent by the LEA/SEA in the required areas of training set forth in MSM, Section 2803.2G of this chapter.

-MTL 18/23
+DRAFT CL

 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 2803

 MEDICAID SERVICES MANUAL Subject: POLICY

-- 4. Each PCA at a LEA/SEA must be evaluated and determined to be competent by the LEA/SEA in the required areas of training set forth in MSM Section 2803.2G of this chapter. - 5.
-Each PCA at a LEA/SEA must have evidence of successful completion of a training program that includes the areas of training set forth in MSM Section 2803.2G of this chapter within 90 days immediately preceding the date on which the PCA begins providing PCS to a student.
+5. Each PCA at a LEA/SEA must have evidence of successful completion of a training program that includes the areas of training set forth in MSM, Section 2803.2G of this chapter within 90 days immediately preceding the date on which the PCA begins providing PCS to a student.